-Join us for a guided tour held daily at 11AM and 3PM.
+Join us for a guided tour at 11AM and 3PM on weekends thru 10/26.
 Meet us at the Alexander Hamilton statue at 72 McBride Avenue.
 Interested in a self-guided opportunity?
 Download the free app.
 Learn more about both options and we'll see you soon.
 More »

 Only one portion of the park is closed - Mary Ellen Kramer Park

 Due to a landscape improvement project, a section of the park, Mary Ellen Kramer Park, and the pedestrian bridge crossing the chasm is closed.
 Project may be completed early in 2015.
 The Great Falls can still be viewed at Overlook Park, 72 McBride Ave.

 HOW DID THE GREAT FALLS GET HERE?

 Learn about the geology of Paterson that created the features that eventually led to the establishment of the city.

 NATIONAL NATURAL LANDMARK

 The Great Falls of Paterson, the centerpiece of this park, became a National Natural Landmark in 1967.
 Their impressive power was the inspiration for Alexander Hamilton to establish the first planned industrial city in the United States here in 1792.